kosa215/DIY-Saab-9-3-Tachometer/README.md

 <p align="center"><img src="/images/canmap.png" alt="Map"></p>

 What I found was that engine RPM seemed to match 0x110 bytes 2 and 3, multiplied by 4.
 I also found that vehicle speed seemed to match pairs of bytes in 0x280, divided by 5 (probably each pair is one corner of the car).
-That was enough to move on to the next section.
+That was enough to move on to the next task.

 ## Future tasks